MCFpy/mcf/docs/source/algorithm_reference/training.rst

 Once the forest is ready for training, the splits obtained in the training dataset are transferred to all data subsamples (by treatment state) in the held-out data set.
 Finally, the mean of the outcomes in each leaf is the prediction.

 Below you find a list of the discussed parameters that are relevant for forest growing.
-Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.
+Please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` for more details or additional parameters.

 +---------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                 | Description                                                                                                                                                                                                     |